Niyati-2005/Niyati-2005/README.md

 # Hola!

-I’m Student working on becoming a ChipMaker
 ---

 ## 👩‍💻 About Me

 * 🔍 Interests: **VLSI**, **Hardware Design**, **Quantum Algorithm and Computing Problems**
 * 🎓 **Completed Research Internship** in Quantum Computing at **ICFO Under the supervision of Prof. Antonio Acin**
 * 🌐 Passionate about Electronics and Computing

 ---
 ## 🧰 Skills